KeplerGO/pyke/docs/source/tutorials/psf-photometry-in-k2.rst

 ..

-Performing PSF photometry in a K2 cluster
+Example 2: PSF photometry in a K2 cluster
 =========================================

 In this tutorial we will use PSF-fitting photometry to create a light curve